mingdachen/gated-attention-reader/README.md

 # GA-Reader
 Tensorflow implementation of [Gated Attention Reader for Text Comprehension](https://arxiv.org/abs/1606.01549).
-The original code can be found [here](https://github.com/bdhingra/ga-reader)
+The original code can be found [here](https://github.com/bdhingra/ga-reader).
+You may check the PyTorch implementation in the pytorch branch.

 ## Prerequisites
 - Python 3.5